tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

     This significantly reduces visual clutter while retaining proof-relevant orderings.
     Level 2 is the default simplification level.

-**Level 3 (SL3)**: Full transitive reduction
-:   Removes all transitively-implied less-than constraints without exceptions.
+**Level 3 (SL3)**: Full transitive reduction with adversary cluster collapsing :   Removes all transitively-implied less-than constraints without exceptions.
 It
-    collapses adversary subgraphs into their sink nodes, only showing the end results of adversary derivations.
+    collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
+Collapsed adversary clusters are visualized as nodes with **double outlines** to distinguish them from regular nodes.
 This is the most aggressive simplification and produces the most compact graphs, but may hide some proof details that could be relevant for understanding the constraint system.